Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ## Pro-tip: Check `request` Spelling

 The popular package `requests`, used for making HTTP requests, is not the same as the `request` that represents the HTTP request.
-If we are working on a web API project that also calls external APIs by using the `requests` package, we should be especially careful of whether we have written `request` or `requests`!
+If we are working on a web API project that also calls external APIs by using the `requests` package, we should be especially careful of whether we have written `request` or `requests`.
+It's very easy to accept the wrong one from an autosuggest!

 ### !end-callout